 - These studies are not designed to find out if the new treatment works against cancer.

 Overall, phase I trials are the ones with the most potential risk.
 But phase I studies do help some patients.
 For those with life-threatening illnesses, weighing the potential risks and benefits carefully is key.

 Here’s an example of how a typical phase I clinical trial might work:

 Bruce was diagnosed with cancer 4 years ago.
 He was first treated with radiation therapy, but the cancer was later found to have spread to distant parts of his body.
 His doctor told him chemotherapy drugs A and B might help him.
 Bruce’s cancer shrank for a short time while he was taking drug A, but then it began to grow again.
 Drug B did not work for him.

 Because Bruce is still fairly young, his doctor suggests he might want to consider trying a new form of treatment, “EX-1,” which is being studied in a phase I clinical trial at a nearby university hospital.

 Bruce talks with the doctor conducting the study.
-The doctor explains that the drug being studied showed some promise in lab tests, but exactly how well it will work in people is still unknown.
-What’s more, it may have side effects that haven’t been seen yet.
+The doctor explains that the drug being studied showed some promise in lab tests, but it is still unknown exactly how well it will work in people.
+What’s more, it might have side effects that haven’t been seen yet.
 After getting all of his questions answered and weighing his options, Bruce decides to take part in the study.